 Move Anywhere and Take Your Exercise Machines With You

-Most electrical exercise machines are engineered to run on specific voltage and frequency standards — and if these don’t match the power in your new country, the equipment may not start, may run erratically, or may permanently fail.
+Most electrical exercise machines are engineered to run on specific voltage and frequency standards — and if these don't match the power in your new country, the equipment may not start, may run erratically, or may permanently fail.
 Understanding 50Hz vs 60Hz compatibility is essential before powering any treadmill, exercise bike, elliptical, or home gym system abroad.
-For a deeper technical explanation, see our Frequency Converter Guide.

 Why 50Hz vs 60Hz Matters for Exercise Equipment